Correlation measures of a quantum state and information characteristics of a quantum channel: Abstract

 We discuss the interconnections between basic correlation measures of a bipartite quantum state and basic information characteristics of a quantum channel, focusing on the benefits of these interconnections for solving specific problems concerning the characteristics of both types.

-We describe the basic properties of the (unoptimized and optimized) quantum discord in infinite-dimensional bipartite systems.
+We describe properties of the (unoptimized and optimized) quantum discord in infinite-dimensional bipartite systems.
 In particular, using the generalized Koashi-Winter relation, a simple condition is obtained that guarantees that a state with zero quantum discord is quantum-classical.
+Two possible definitions of the quantum discord for states with infinite one-way classical correlation are proposed and analysed.

-The generalized versions of Koashi-Winter and Xi-Lu-Wang-Li relations are used to obtain new continuity bounds for the output Holevo information of an ensemble of quantum states and for the Holevo capacity of a quantum channel in both finite-dimensional and infinite-dimensional cases.
+The generalized versions of Koashi-Winter and Xi-Lu-Wang-Li relations are used to obtain advanced continuity bounds for the Holevo information at the outputs of a channel and its complementary channel (as functions of a channel for a given ensemble of input states), for the Holevo capacity and the unregularized private capacity of a quantum channel depending either on the input dimension or on the input energy bound.

-We also discuss the properties of quantum channels which are "doppelgangers" of the monotonicity of the quantum discord and the entropy reduction of a local measurement w.r.t. quantum channels acting on an unmeasured subsystem.
+We also discuss the properties of quantum channels which are "doppelgangers" of the monotonicity of the quantum discord and the entropy reduction of a local measurement under quantum channels acting on an unmeasured subsystem.

-Among others, it is shown that the entropy exchange of a channel does not decrease under concatenation with a channel that does not reduce the von Neumann entropy (in particular, with a bistochastic channel).